CenturyLinkCloud/APIDocs/Examples/instance-flow.md

 **Notes:**
-1. You will use cURL commands to send HTTP requests to the API objects in JSON.
+1. The following examples use cURL command to send HTTP requests to the API objects in JSON.
 JSON is the required format for all API requests and responses.

-2. cURL commands in examples use -k parameter for convenience allowing curl to proceed and operate even for server connections considered insecure.
+2. cURL command is used with the -k parameter for convenience, allowing it to proceed and operate even for server connections considered insecure.
 Don't use it in production.

 3. When executing a command, it takes a while for the resources to be ready, and calling the next step before the previous is completed may lead to error (i.e. right after creating the provider it will start the synchronization, and the deployment box cannot be created until the first sync completes).